 Provides: Mgr.
-Július Rozenfeld, PhD.
+Július Rozenfeld, PhD., Mgr.
+Petra Filipová, PhD.

 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., prof. RNDr. Ľubomír Kováč, CSc., prof. PaedDr.
+Ol'ga Orosová, CSc., doc.
+RNDr.
+Marcel Uhrin, PhD., univerzitný

 Course name: Language Skills - Academic Writing

 ACW1m/15

 Attendance and Participation:

 You may miss one class without penalty.
 If you miss two or more, you will fail the course.
 If you are repeatedly late, you will not be allowed to complete the course.
 You are expected to contribute to the class discussion and to provide insightful comments on the readings and on your classmates' work.
 I will lower your grade by one letter if you are consistently silent, disengaged, or unprepared.
 Covid will be treated like any other illness, so you must provide a doctor's note if you miss class.
 Students affected by the war may attend online if approved by the head of the department.